kokoko3k/koko-aio-slang/docs-ng.md

                 This function is useful when you want to emulate handhelds screens, where cells are well separated.

+            Interlace detect + Scanline alternate above # lines: koko-aio will mark a frame as interlaced and will alternate odd/even scanlines at odd/even frames when the number or lines is above the configured value.
+            Disable on interlaced screen:
-            Interlace Flicker (0=off,1=on,2=if interlaced):
+                You may want to avoid drawing scanlines gaps when interlaced content is found Interlace Flicker (0=off,1=on,2=if interlaced):
                 Since we can emulate scanline appearence, here we deal with interlaced content too.
                 This setting emulates the flickering issues present on crt interlaced screens